 Also includes a studio visit in Brooklyn with celebrated contemporary artist Hank Willis Thomas.
 Going for a drink with Viz's Barney Farmer, author of Drunken Bakers, The Male Online and other painfully funny takes on modern British society.
 A conversation with outspoken Edinburgh three-piece rap trio Young Fathers.
 Philosophy with Patricia MacCormack and Warren Ellis.
 And a chat with 95-year-old WWII veteran and activist Harry Leslie Smith about his upcoming crowdfunded tour of the world’s refugee hotspots.

 Plus: Artist Taxi Driver, Downtown for Democracy, Molly Crabapple and Marwan Hirsham, Amplifier Foundation, protest in South Korea, the Guerrilla Girls, the Rev. Billy of the Church of Stop Shopping, Sea-Watch, Steve Lazarides, and Yinka Shonibare.
 And some other stuff like The Brexit TV Times.

 Proceeds will go to RAICES, a nonprofit agency promoting justice by providing free and low-cost legal services to underserved immigrant children, families, and refugees, and helping to reunite families that have been separated upon entry into the US.

 OMG stop talking already I want one of these ridiculously brilliant and collectable publications now before it sells out

 (Limited to eight copies per order in UK; three copies per order internationally.
 For stockist enquiries and to shower us with praise, email us direct at firstname.lastname@example.org)

-The last 100 copies of our first issue, 'Issue 23', are now available!
+The last 50 copies or so of our first issue, 'Issue 23', are still available